ozivnustka/learning-crypto/app/src/exercises.md

 1. Mine a new coin / block
 1. Upload to the first (and only) Krakonos coin node.
 1. Create a coin / block with some transactions.
-1. Send Adam some coins!
+1. Send Ondra some coins!

 # Step 1 - Validate the genesis coin
 Try and generate the hash for the genesis coin.